-Excel BI Tools: Get and Transform Data Course Outline
+Power BI Tools: Get and Transform Data (with M Programming) Course Outline

 This course is for individuals responsible for taking data and turning it into powerful business intelligence solutions.
 With Power Query you can transform data (by reducing, adding columns, and combining data sets) so that it is setup for additional analysis.
 Power Query makes “data munging” and “data wrangling” easy for non-programmers working as data scientists.

 This course takes an in-depth approach to the Power Query and will provide an introduction to the M language, allowing you to replay a series of transformations.
 This is helpful when readying data on a weekly, monthly or quarterly basis, saving you time on these repetitive tasks.
 M Code will also allow you to manipulate data using features that are not accessible via keyboard commands.

 This class is for users of either